-If you own Google Docs that are needed for the work of the university, transfer ownership of them, and of any other such information stored in an M+Google App, to someone at the university so the information will remain accessible after you leave.
+If you own Google Docs that are needed for the work of the university, transfer ownership of them, and of any other such information stored in a

-If you have files in your IFS space that you want to keep, please download copies to your computer.
+If you have files in your AFS space that you want to keep, please download copies to your computer.
 There are several ways to download your files.

-You can download your files from IFS using MFile over the web.
+You can download your files from AFS using MFile over the web.

-If you have a lot of files and folders to download, you may find it easier to use the file transfer software available from the Blue Disc website: SSH SFTP for Windows and Fugu for Macintosh.
+If you have a lot of files and folders to download, you may find it easier to use the file transfer software available from the Compute at the U website: SSH SFTP for Windows and Fugu for Macintosh.

 If you have a website.
-If you have a personal website for which the pages are stored in IFS, please be aware that your website will no longer be published when your IFS directory is removed from the system.
+If you have a personal website for which the pages are stored in AFS, please be aware that your website will no longer be published when your AFS directory is removed from the system.
 If you want to keep your site, you will need to arrange for a new web host and transfer your files.
-If you will maintain your M+Google account, you can use Google Sites.
+If you will maintain your

 If you own groups in the MCommunity Directory that are no longer needed, please delete them before you leave.
 If you don't, the unfortunate members of those groups are likely to continue to receive spam through them.